 Section four will teach you the object oriented features of Visual Basic.
 You'll learn how to use inheritance, polymorphism, interfaces, and more.

 The final section shows you how to work with text, binary, and XML files.
-You'll also learn how to work with multiple document interface(MDI), menus, toolbars, status bars, and help.
-The last chapter shows three ways to deploy your application, including the new ClickOne deployment feature.
+You'll also learn how to work with multiple document interface(MDI), menus, toolbars, status bars, help, and Windows application deployment.
+The last chapter gives an introduction to Windows 8 programming.
+You will learn how to develop Windows Store apps that can run on a tablet as well as a desktop or laptop computer.

 You may read other reviews for this book at Amazon.com.